Dhegedis/Dhegedis/README.md

 #### The Relational Model and Normalization
 These keys/normalization can be essential to my business decisions because it can make the data more organized.
 #### SQL Injections
+SQL Injections can be considered a threat because when you ask a user for an input, instead of a username and password, the user gives you an SQL statement that you will unknowingly run on your database.
+To protect from hackers, you can use SQL Parameters.
 ### Legal and Ethical Responsibilities in Computing

 ## Conclusion